closecrowd/apyengine/README.md

 Python elements that are **not** allowed include:

-import, eval, exec, getattr, lambda, class, global, yield, Generators,  Decorators
+**import, eval, exec, getattr, lambda, class, global, yield, Generators,  Decorators**

-among others.
+and a few others.

-The documentation in the GitHub project has more details [here](https://github.com/closecrowd/apyengine)
+The documentation in the docs/ diectory has more details about the language and engine APIs.

 It currently runs on Linux, and tested with Python 3.5 to 3.9.
 Ports to Android, Windows, and MacOS are underway.